-- 12.1 The following performance indicators are to be used to determine the performance of this Plan in meeting its objectives: - 12.1.1 Performance Indicator for Objective 11.1.1: Change in the number of human fatalities or serious injuries from shark bites. - Trigger Point: 1 fatality or serious injury per meshing season on a meshed beach.
+- 12.1 The following performance indicators are to be used to determine the performance of this Plan in meeting its objectives: - 12.1.1 Performance Indicator for Objective 11.1.1: Change in the number of human fatalities or serious injuries from bites by target sharks. - Trigger Point: 1 fatality or serious injury per meshing season on a meshed beach.

-Where: Serious injury means injuries from a shark bite that result in a threat to life or limb.
+Where: Serious injury means injuries from a target shark bite that result in a threat to life or limb.

-12.1.2 Performance Indicator #1 for Objective 11.1.2: Change in the number of entanglements of threatened species, populations and ecological communities and other non-target species in the SMP.

-Trigger Point 1: Entanglements of Endangered or Critically Endangered Species, Populations or Ecological Communities in a single meshing season exceed the annual average catch plus two standard deviations of the preceding 10 years for those species

-Trigger Point 2: Entanglements of Vulnerable species or ecological communities in a single meshing season exceed the annual average catch plus three standard deviations of the preceding 10 years for those species

-Trigger Point 3: Entanglements of other non-target species over 2 consecutive meshing seasons exceed twice the annual average catch of the preceding 10 years for those species.

-12.1.3 Performance Indicator #2 for Objective 11.1.2: Change in the number or status of threatened species affected by the SMP.

-Trigger Point: The listing of a new species, or a change to the status of an already listed threatened species, population or ecological community under the Fisheries Management Act 1994 or Threatened Species Conservation Act 1995 that may be directly and detrimentally affected by Shark Meshing.

-12.1.4 Performance Indicator for Objective 11.1.3: Change in the number of major or minor workplace incidents reported by Contractors or observers.

-Trigger Point: 1 major or 2 minor incidents per meshing season.
+- 12.1.2 Performance Indicator #1 for Objective 11.1.2: Change in the number of entanglements of threatened species and/or protected species, populations and ecological communities in the SMP. - Trigger Point 1: Entanglements of Endangered or Critically Endangered Species, Populations or Ecological Communities in a single meshing season exceed the average catch plus two standard deviations of the catch data that is within two standard deviations of the preceding 10 years average for those species - Trigger Point 2: Entanglements of Vulnerable species or ecological communities in a single meshing season exceed the average catch plus three standard deviations of the catch data that is within two standard deviations of the preceding 10 years average for those species - Trigger Point 3: Entanglements of other protected species over 2 consecutive meshing seasons exceed twice the average catch of the catch data that is within two standard deviations of the preceding 10 years average for those species. - 12.1.3 Performance Indicator #2 for Objective 11.1.2: Change in the number or status of threatened species affected by the SMP. - Trigger Point: The listing of a new species, or a change to the status of an already listed threatened species, population or ecological community under the Fisheries Management Act 1994 or Biodiversity Conservation Act 2016 that may be directly and detrimentally affected by Shark Meshing. - 12.1.4 Performance Indicator for Objective 11.1.3: Change in the number of major or minor workplace incidents reported by Contractors or observers. - Trigger Point: 1 major or 2 minor incidents per meshing season.